olgazju/blog_pubsub_to_bigquery_dataflow_pipeline/readme.md

 This is a tutorial on creating a Dataflow pipeline that streams data from PubSub to BigQuery in Java.

-You can find the full description of how to set the environment and run it from the post.
+You can find the full description of how to set the environment and run it in the post.